-This story might not be for the faint of heart.
+Australia is known for its incredible wildlife, but this next story might not be for the arachnophobes.
 Scientists have discovered a brand new enormous spider in Australia.
 Described a new “rare and giant,” the new species of trapdoor spider can only be found in central Queensland’s Brigalow Belt.

 “The nocturnal species can be found burrowed inside trapdoors about the diameter of a 50-cent piece in the black soil around Eidsvold and Monto, west of Bundaberg,” according to ABC.